nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * **[Property Mode](#Properties)**: Store property listings, including landlord details, asking price, and property type for quick and easy references.

-These modes allow real estate agents to handle buyers, meet-ups, and property listings at a rapid pace, ensuring an efficient, covenient and integrated workflow for those who thrive on speed.
+These modes allow real estate agents to handle buyers, meet-ups, and property listings at a rapid pace, ensuring an efficient, convenient and integrated workflow for those who thrive on speed.

 --------------------------------------------------------------------------------------------------------------------